gpablocaraballo/weathernodejs/README.md

 ###########################################################################################################
 Gabriel Pablo Caraballo
-Weather API hecho en nodejs basado en https://openweathermap.org/api Se realizo la solución frontend y backend completa.
+Weather API done with nodejs using https://openweathermap.org/api This is the backend part, but its a full solution.

-frontend en react
+You can check the frontend with react https://github.com/developergit001/weather-react.git
-https://github.com/developergit001/weather-react.git

-Este proyecto:
+Current nodejs project:
 https://github.com/developergit001/weathernodejs.git
 ###########################################################################################################

 ###########################################################################################################
-#Para installar y correr la app
+#To install and run the app

 npm install